maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 }
 ```

-> *Conclusion* : This was a basic introduction to the Dev Tools console in Elasticsearch !
+> *Conclusion *: This was a basic introduction to the Dev Tools console in Elasticsearch!
 Don't hesitate to drop a comment if you have any question.